 Reading lots of Bunch is an exhausting experience, but also fulfilling, for the vast majority of his stories are -- given close attention -- immensely rewarding.
 You would think that reading such SHORT stories would be easy, quick, light.
 Not in the least.
 There are some Bunch stories which I have spent an hour reading, working slowly through the sentences, going back and forth and back and forth, imagining and savoring, constructing and reconstructing the sense and imagery in my mind.

-In Trillion Year Spree, Brian Aldiss says of reading Bunch's collection of linked stories and not-quite-stories Moderan: "The effect is as if Whitman and Nietzsche had collaborated to rewrite a typical Heinlein-Anderson-Niven-Pournelle future history story.
+In Trillion Year Spree, Brian Aldiss says of reading Moderan, Bunch's collection of linked stories and not-quite-stories: "The effect is as if Whitman and Nietzsche had collaborated to rewrite a typical Heinlein-Anderson-Niven-Pournelle future history story.
 As such it is a unique book in the science fiction field."
 He goes on to say: "Moderan appeared only once, in paperback in the USA in 1971.
 Like so many good books in SF's history, it vanished in the flood of hype which launches many lesser fictional craft."

-Judith Merrill put a number of Bunch's early stories in her Best SF anthologies, Harlan Ellison invited Bunch into Dangerous Visions, and, more recently, the controversial LeGuin/Attebery The Norton Book of Science Fiction including one of Bunch's tales of Moderan, "2064, or Thereabouts".
+Judith Merril put a number of Bunch's early stories in her Best SF anthologies, Harlan Ellison invited Bunch into Dangerous Visions, and, more recently, the controversial LeGuin/Attebery The Norton Book of Science Fiction including one of Bunch's tales of Moderan, "2064, or Thereabouts".
 A collection, BUNCH!, appeared from Broken Mirrors Press in 1993, and in 2000 Anamnesis Press published a collection of his poetry.

 But so much of Bunch has been left uncollected, and all but a handful of stories are extremely difficult to find.
-Judith Merrill said Bunch had published 200 non-SF stories before selling his first SF story to If, and throughout his career he published nearly as much in small mainstream journals as he did in the SF magazines.
-(Some of these stories are collected in Bunch, and they don't feel too different from the SF stories, though they tend to have fewer machines.)
+Judith Merril said Bunch had published 200 non-SF stories before selling his first SF story to If, and throughout his career he published nearly as much in small mainstream journals as he did in the SF magazines.
+(Some of these stories are collected in BUNCH!, and they don't feel too different from the SF stories, though they tend to have fewer machines.)
 At best, it seems, only 1/3 of Bunch's stories have ever been collected.

 I have a copy of one uncollected story, "Doll for the End of the Day", from the October 1971 issue of Fantastic.
 It's essentially a horror story, and one of the most horrifying I've ever read, a tale of how one man takes out his frustrations, and the art that can be made from blood.
 If the rest of Bunch's uncollected work is of a similar quality, then the fact that it has remained uncollected means we have been deprived of knowing some of the best writing of the 20th century, in or out of the SF field.
 Scattered throughout hard-to-find old SF magazines and even-harder-to-find old literary journals is a wealth of wonder, and it's nearly impossible to know what we have lost through their obscurity.